iftahnaf/CoveragePathPlanning/README.md

 # General info:

-This repository contains Coverage Path Planning algorithm calls Swiching Gradient CPP.
+This repository contains Coverage Path Planning algorithm calls Switching Gradient CPP.
-The Swiching Gradient CPP is an offline algorithm which minimize the number of needed steps to fully cover the free squares of an entire 2D map with obstacles.
+The Switching Gradient CPP is an offline algorithm which minimize the number of needed steps to fully cover the free squares of an entire 2D map with obstacles.

 ![alt text](https://user-images.githubusercontent.com/58637596/164052763-8bb3a057-813b-43e2-ae92-814dfd5ec3f6.gif)

-# Swiching Gradient method:
+# Switching Gradient method:

 The algorithm works as follow: